lbl-srg/soep/doc-design/source/softwareArchitecture.rst

   We note that the event indicator functions do not provide information about state variables which trigger the state events.
 Good will be to provide such information so that a QSS solver does not have to requantize all variables when such an event happens.
+This information should be best provided in the ``ModelStructure`` of the model description file of an FMU.
-We propose to implemennt a function ``fmi2GetExtendedEventIndicators()`` which will be called at initialization once to provide the dependencies information between event indicators and state variables on which the event indicators depend on.
+  Since we do not want to change the model structure of the FMU at this time, we propose to implement a function ``fmi2GetExtendedEventIndicators()`` which will be called at initialization once to provide the dependencies information between event indicators and state variables on which the event indicators depend on.